sampoder/bart/README.md

 ## Reflection

 I had a lot of fun making this!
-I don't think I'd used a laser cutter since high school (sadly) and it was great to try out some new APIs I haven't used.
+I don't think I'd used a laser cutter since high school before this (sadly) and it was great to try out some new APIs I hadn't used either.
 Plus BART makes me happy so seeing this thing on my mantlepiece everyday makes me happy (I had to use the Arduino for more projects)!

 <img width="600px" alt="Screenshot 2025-02-21 at 7 01 02 PM" src="https://github.com/user-attachments/assets/0cdc0c37-27f0-40e3-a97f-7d44894fde3c" />

-This project started with me building something practical but over time it morphed.
-Not missing the train became less important and as I showed it people, it became clear to me that people enjoyed it because it reminded them of fond memories using BART.
-BART it critical for me and my peers - only a few of us have cars and the logistics of driving in the Bay Area is a nightmare.
-So we use BART for everything and anything, I think that's why this made people smile when I showed it to them.
+This project started with me building something practical but over time it morphed into having a different message.
+Not missing the train became less important to the story because as I showed it people, it became clear to me that people enjoyed it because it reminded them of fond memories using BART.
+BART is critical infrastructure for me and my peers - only a few of us have cars and the logistics of driving in the Bay Area is a nightmare.
+So we use BART for everything and anything; I think that's why this made people smile when I showed it to them.
 Plus anything that lights up is cool!
-Waiting for the train is also a universal experience, so in a way, this piece highlights the importance of funding BART so it can have more frequent schedules.
+Waiting for the train is also a universal experience, so in a way, this piece highlights the importance of funding BART so it can have more frequent schedules / they can reduce the wait times.
+[That's a relevant topic at the moment.](https://www.bart.gov/about/financials/crisis)

-If I was to do it again, there'd be a couple of things I'd change:
+If I was to make the project again, there'd be a couple of things I'd change:

 * Designing joints for my laser cut pieces so I wouldn't have had to hot glue the piece together.
 * Modelling the train in CAD - this would have allowed me to properly create the diagonal shape of a BART train.
 Plus I want to improve my CAD skills so I can do more.